Anthony Barnett (writer): Biography

 Barnett has written for the New Statesman, The Guardian, Prospect. and Byline Times.
 Between February 1984 and December 1985, he wrote the New Statesman diary, under the name "Islander", using an early personal computer.
 His articles included "The Last Good War (1939-1945)" written in May 1985 and finally "Islander's Farewell" on 20 December 1985.

 He conceived the television film England's Henry Moore (1988), which concerned the sculptor's co-option by the British establishment.

-Barnett was the first Director of Charter 88, from 1988 to 1995, and co-director of the Convention on Modern Liberty (2008–2009) with Henry Porter.
+Barnett was the first Director of Charter 88 from 1988 to 1995, the movement for constitutional reform including a written constitution.

-Barnett founded openDemocracy, launched in 2001, with Paul Hilder, Susie Richards and David Hayes, and was its Editor and then its first editor-in-chief until 2007.
-He was a member of the Board of openDemocracy Ltd from 1999 to 2023.
-He remains a regular contributor to the website.
+He founded openDemocracy, launched in 2001, with Paul Hilder, Susie Richards and David Hayes, and was its editor and then its first editor-in-chief until 2007.
+He was a member of the Board of openDemocracy Ltd from 1999 to 2023, and he remains a regular contributor to the website.
+He wrote a history of the website 'openDemocracy versus the status quo' on its 25th anniversary.

+Barnett, with Henry Porter, was co-director of the Convention on Modern Liberty (2008–2009), the largest civil liberties gathering ever held in the UK.

-Barnett is the author of several books, including Iron Britannia, Why Parliament Waged its Falklands War (first published by Allison & Busby in 1982, reissued by Faber Finds in 2012.
-In 2016, he serialised Blimey it could be Brexit! publishing a chapter a week in openDemocracy in the run-up to Britain's 2016 EU referendum about the forces behind the vote.
+Barnett is the author of several books, including Iron Britannia, Why Parliament Waged its Falklands War (first published by Allison & Busby in 1982 and reissued by Faber Finds in 2012.
+In 2016, he serialised Blimey it could be Brexit! about the forces behind the vote, publishing a chapter a week in openDemocracy in the run-up to Britain's 2016 EU referendum.
 His in-depth evaluation was published by Unbound in 2017 with the title The Lure of Greatness: England's Brexit and America's Trump.
 In 2022, Barnett published Taking Control!: Humanity and America after Trump and the Pandemic with Repeater Books, on the possibilities of a progressive future.